zulip/zulip/docs/chat-zulip-org.md

 You can go through the simple signup process at that link, and then you will soon be talking to core Zulip developers and other users.
-To get help in real time, you will have the best luck finding core developers roughly between 16:00 UTC and 23:59 UTC, but the sun never sleeps on the Zulip community.
+To get help in real time, you will have the best luck finding core developers roughly between 16:00 UTC and 23:59 UTC or during [office hours and sprints](#office-hours-and-sprints), but the sun never sleeps on the Zulip community.
 Most questions get a reply within minutes to a few hours, depending on the time of day.

 ## This is a bleeding edge development server